BarriosPabloOk/Timer-States-for-Jetpack-compose/README.md

 If you have an idea to improve performance, or to make usability easier, feel free to make a pull request to this project.
 I will gladly analyze it.

 ##  Changelog
+- 1.1.1
+    - timeFormatted property's bug fixed
 - 1.0.1
     - Locale.getDefault() added in Formatter class at formatTime() method
-    - timeFormatted property type in StopWatchOrCountdown class  changed to MutableStateFlow<String>
+    - timeFormatted property type in StopWatchOrCountdown class  changed to MutableStateFlow<String>?
 - 1.0
     - Initial release